eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2020-08-16-Custom-Spectrum-Scale-Component.md

 [Angular](https://angular.io/) is a platform built by Google for building mobile and desktop web applications.
 It is framework and development platform for creating efficient and sophisticated single-page apps.

-Combining D3 with Angular, we are able to take advantage of a powerful visualization tool and the resuability of components.
+Combining D3 with Angular, we are able to take advantage of a powerful visualization tool and the reusability of components.
 Lets jump in!

 #### Color Scale Component